-- There are quantified health benefits to using the bus. - Buses represent good value for money compared to car running costs. - Buses help tackle loneliness and social isolation, keeping people in touch with their friends and families. - Access to employment and education opportunities are significantly improved, especially for younger people. - Lower car use helps to tackle congestion and results in better air quality.
+- There are quantified health benefits to using the bus as users will walk on average 1.3km per round trip51. - Buses represent good value for money compared to car running costs. - Buses help tackle loneliness and social isolation, keeping people in touch with their friends and families. - Access to employment and education opportunities are significantly improved, especially for younger people. - Lower car use helps to tackle congestion and results in better air quality.